settinghead/script-writer/TRANSFORM_JSONDOC_FRAMEWORK.md

 ```

 **Benefits of Migration**:
-- **Stronger Type Safety** - Compile-time validation of jsonDoc structures
+- **Stronger Type Safety** - Compile-time validation of jsondoc structures
-- **Better Developer Experience** - IntelliSense and autocomplete for jsonDoc properties
+- **Better Developer Experience** - IntelliSense and autocomplete for jsondoc properties
-- **Centralized Validation** - Single JsonDocSchemaRegistry for all schema definitions
+- **Centralized Validation** - Single JsondocSchemaRegistry for all schema definitions
 - **Cleaner Architecture** - Separation of concerns between schema structure and origin source

 **Remaining Cleanup**:
 The migration maintains backward compatibility by keeping the old `type` and `type_version` columns.
 Future work includes:
 - Remove deprecated columns in a future migration
-- Update remaining references to `jsonDoc.type` in client code
+- Update remaining references to `jsondoc.type` in client code
 - Complete migration of all `type_version` references to `schema_version`
-- Standardize all schema validation to use JsonDocSchemaRegistry
+- Standardize all schema validation to use JsondocSchemaRegistry

 ### **The Immutability Principle**

-**Core rule**: Once created, jsonDocs never change.
-All modifications create new jsonDocs.
+**Core rule**: Once created, jsondocs never change.
+All modifications create new jsondocs.

 **Why immutability**:
 - **Complete history** - Never lose previous versions